Montana-Code-School/Setup-Prework/README.md

 [Download Atom](https://atom.io/)

+This step is optional for some classes but highly recommended for everyone:

+Signup for a [Wakatime](https://wakatime.com) account and [Integrate Wakatime](https://wakatime.com/atom) into Atom

 ### Remove things from your desktop

 They don't need to be on your desktop, put them in a folder inside of your documents folder.
 This is mostly just a strongly held pet-peeve of mine.